Generalized anxiety disorder

 - Sap your energy

-Generalized anxiety disorder can also lead to or worsen other mental and physical health conditions, such as:
+Generalized anxiety disorder can also lead to or worsen other physical health conditions, such as:

 - Substance abuse